ibm-cloud-docs/account/billing-overview.md

 * New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card.
 * New and existing Pay-As-You-Go accounts are not based in the US.
 * New and existing Subscription accounts worldwide.
+* Existing Pay-As-You-Go and Enterprise Savings Plan accounts created through {{site.data.keyword.IBM_notm}} sellers.

 The process for updating a credit card and billing address details requires a manual review that might take a few days to process.
 To view your open change request cases, go to the [{{site.data.keyword.cloud_notm}} Support Center](/unifiedsupport/supportcenter){: external}.
 {: tip}